 Q. I need a color accurate transfer of my slides to digital format.
 How can you do that for your low prices per slide?

 A. We deal with a lot of old slides and some of them need a lot of tweaking just to get them to look acceptable.
-We are looking for "pleasing color" so that, when a person looks at the DVD slide show, they see a pleasing picture.
+We are looking for "pleasing color" so that, when a person looks at the DVD slide show, they see a pleasing picture or at least a picture that is an impovement over the slide, considering it's condition.
 If you want an exact color match from slide to digital, you are going to be paying between $15 to $30 or more per slide depending on where you have them done.
 We don't do that.
 We offer an excellent product and value for your money.
 Our customers have been perfectly happy with our service.
 (See Testimonials) You just can't expect $30 color matching for our minimal pricing.
 We are looking for pleasing color and pleasing color has to be in the eye of our Photoshop expert since this is a subjective decision.
-We offer a free sample scan of 10 of your slides so you can see what you are gong to get.
+We offer free sample scans of 10 of your slides so you can see what you are gong to get.
 You have everything to gain and nothing to lose by doing our free sample scans.
 We offer an inexpensive alternative to high-end drum scanning.
 When you sign our order form, you agree to let our Photoshop experts make the decision of what pleasing color is.
 We hope you understand that this is the only possible way that we can make any money at this.
 If we had to make re-scans and new disks if a customer did not agree to what pleasing color was, we couldn't stay in business.

 Q. What is the resolution that you scan the slides at?